codingfanatic/ClickingActivities/README.md

 Click this link for Part 3 of 3 videos https://www.youtube.com/watch?v=7Cnzk9X-JAE

-Click this link for Part 4 of 4 videos INSERT YOUTUBE
+Click this link for Part 4 of 4 videos https://www.youtube.com/watch?v=NfxPp2pk17Q&feature=youtu.be